Aggressive Chicago Defamation Defense Attorney Protecting Those Accused of Defamation, Libel, and Slander

 What is the legal standard for a defamation case?

 Not everything that is mean or hurtful or even very insulting is defamatory.
 Defamation is: a) a false statement of fact; b) regarding the plaintiff (including the plaintiff’s professional reputation or sexual reputation); c) which is published to a third party (that means written or spoken); and d) which results in injury to the plaintiff.
 Even within this framework, not every statement is necessarily defamatory.
 There are different burdens of proof depending upon what the statements are about, whether the person they are about is a private party or a public figure.
-Our Chicago defamation defense lawyer can talk with you about the specifics of your situation, explain to you how they fit into the framework of a defamation case, and help you to determine whether you have a case against someone, or whether someone’s case against you has any merit.
+Our Chicago defamation defense attorney can talk with you about the specifics of your situation, explain to you how they fit into the framework of a defamation case, and help you to determine whether you have a case against someone, or whether someone’s case against you has any merit.

 In Illinois, for example, there is defamation per se and defamation per quod.
 The difference is pretty easy on paper, but a little tricky in practice.
 This is why you need a consultation with our skilled Chicago defamation attorney so she can go over the details of your particular situation with you.
 Essentially, per se refers to false statements that are deemed by law to be so harmful the court won’t even require you to prove actual harm or damage.
 These include false statements regarding a person’s professional abilities, whether a person committed a serious crime, that a person has a loathsome disease or whether a person is unchaste.
 The standard for these statements is different for public figures than it is for private individuals, and the burdens of proof vary.